phihd/dungeon-cpp-oop/src/README.md

 Source code, makefiles, etc. here.
 Please update the progress log, any notes, etc.

+### 17 Nov 2020
+Khoa:
+- Add one more type of Square: Treasure
+- Implement FromString and ToString in Room for saving and create rooms from strings/files
 ### 16 Nov 2020
 Taige:
 - Updated CMakeLists file, VSCode configuration file, made SFML library to work